aaaven/IND209/studio_intro/deck.md

 - adopt each other's ideas.
 - combine someone else’s with yours.
 - refined them collectively.
-- lead to the foundation of the final interface.
+- which leds to the foundation of the final interface.

 </div>